Ultra-high-rate detection of entangled photon pairs: Results

 The coincidence-to-accidental ratio (CAR) is then given by:

 Using the setup shown in Fig. \ref{Fig-setup}, excluding the PLC-MZIs, we measured the CAR and count rates for various pump powers.
-To estimate $\mu$ for each pump power, it is necessary to know the transmittance values $\alpha_{s}$ and $\alpha_{i}$.
+To estimate $\mu_{c}$ for each pump power, it is necessary to know the transmittance values $\alpha_{s}$ and $\alpha_{i}$.
 However, accurately determining the transmittance including excess loss in the periodically poled lithium niobate (PPLN) waveguide and fiber coupling efficiency is challenging.
-Therefore, we selected values for $\alpha_{s}$ and $\alpha_{i}$ that best fit the measured CAR and count rates for the estimated $\mu$.
+Therefore, we selected values for $\alpha_{s}$ and $\alpha_{i}$ that best fit the measured CAR and count rates for the estimated $\mu_{c}$.
 Taking into account the dead time (2ns) of the TDC, the single count rate is described by \cite{Takesue_2005}:

 where $f$ and $t_{d}$ denotes the clock frequency and the dead time of the TDC.
-Using Eq. \ref{eq5-1}, $\mu$ was estimated from the single count rate.
-Figure \ref{Fig-car} shows the experimentally obtained CAR as a function of $\mu$.
-The detection efficiency of the SNSPDs was measured in advance to be 67 \%.
-The estimated transmittances $\alpha_{s}$ and $\alpha_{i}$ were both approximately $-$3.5 dB.
+Note that pixels in dead time cannot detect photons, resulting in a slight reduction in the effective quantum efficiency.
+This reduction, however, is not taken into account in the theoretical model described above.
+Using Eq. \ref{eq5-1}, $\mu_{c}$ was estimated from the single count rate.
+Figure \ref{Fig-car} shows the experimentally obtained CAR as a function of $\mu_{c}$.
+The detection efficiency of the SNSPDs was measured in advance to be 67\% (see Appendix \ref{secC}).
+The estimated transmittances $\alpha_{s}$ and $\alpha_{i}$, excluding the detection efficiency of the SNSPDs, were both approximately $-$3.5 dB.
 The dashed line in Fig. \ref{Fig-car} indicates the theoretical CAR assuming negligible small dark counts.
 These results confirm the fundamental performance of our entangled photon pair source.